I’ve started to learn chess.

 Read also: “For Content!”

-I don’t know what my chess rating is yet.
-I can comfortably beat the 1300-1500 chess bots on Chess.com.
-Twelve months ago, I lost three times against a bot ranked at 700.
-That’s progress, indeed.
+I don’t know what my chess rating is today.
+I can comfortably beat the 1300 – 1500 chess bots on Chess.com.
+Twelve months ago, I lost three times in a row against a bot ranked at 700.
+That’s progress, I guess.

 ANNOTATIONS